mif-it-se-2024/group-project-kartotojai/docs/future_improvements.md

 #### Multi-User Environment

 Enable simultaneous access for multiple users, either through local sessions or by hosting the application on a server.
 Incorporate authentication and secure user sessions for better usability in collaborative or competitive settings.

-#### Audit and Logging

-Introduce detailed logging and audit trails for all actions, including order placements, matches, and account changes.
-This would be essential for debugging and maintaining transparency.

 #### Simulation Enhancements